Los Angeles Warrants Lawyer

 Both are very serious and could result in immediate arrest.
 This means the police will take you into custody, possibly in front on your family or friends.
 It also means you will have to deal with the criminal charges and post bail for your release.
 Therefore, rather than ignoring the situation or hoping you won't get caught, it's critical that you consult with a Los Angeles bench warrant lawyer immediately to review the circumstances of your bench or arrest warrant to determine the appropriate legal action.
 You may be requited to appear in court, but with an experienced bench warrant attorney on your side, your chances of avoiding an arrest are much greater.
 Having a warrant removed is a court legal action that can normally be completed pretty quickly if you retain a qualified defense lawyer.
 Our law firm is very familiar with required court action to resolve this issue.
 We have successfully assisted numerous clients with outstanding warrants over of five decades of combined experience.

-Bench warrants in Los Angeles are typically issued when someone disobeys a court order.
+Bench warrants in Los Angeles are typically issued when someone disobeys a court order or a probation violation.
 It's a type of warrant ordered by a judge that authorizes the immediate on-sight arrest of anyone named on the warrant.
 When you have been convicted of a criminal offense, the court will order certain terms you must meet as part of your sentencing.
 If you fail to meet the required terms, then you may be charged with a failure to comply.
 You are now in contempt of court.
 There are many different reasons the court may issue a bench warrant, including:

 - Failing to appear in court for a scheduled appearance